loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 ![The Workflow Construction Area and the Components Panel](./first-scenario-2.png)

 In the simplest case the workflow will import the data from the external sources, or it will transform them and export (send to report).
-Let's create a simple workflow that will form TOP10 of the best clients.
+Let's create a simple workflow that will form TOP10 list of the best clients.

 The workflow will perform the following actions: